 SAGA is the association of Swiss glider pilots active in competition aerobatics.
 As a gliding club, we are a member of the Swiss Gliding Federation SFVS and affiliated to the Aero Club of Zürich.
 Within the Gliding Federation, SAGA is the "competence center" for aerobatics.
 We own a MDM-1 Fox, which is currently the only fully aerobatic two-seater glider in Switzerland and since early 2018 also a fully aerobatic single-seater SZD-59-1 ACRO.
-Our ACRO is the first one of the new series with modified ailerons and airbrakes.
+Our ACRO is the first of the new series with improved ailerons and airbrakes.

 What actually is Glider Aerobatics?

 Even without an engine, a great number of aerobatic manoeuvres can be performed with the pilot making use of the height (potential energy) and speed (kinetic energy) of the aircraft.
 The trick is to manage the available energy most efficiently whilst controlling the glider most accurately and elegantly.

 Like in power aerobatics, we fly basic figures like loops, stall turns and rolls.
 The basic figures may be combined to form more complex figures and a given sequence of figures form an aerobatic programme.
 In competition aerobatics, pilots either fly a compulsory or a free programme, which they compose according to a given set of rules.
 The programmes are scored by a board of judges who give marks for each figure.
 Any figure which may somehow be flown is contained in an aerobatic catalogue where they are given a coefficient according to their degree of difficulty.
 In a competition, the score is computed by multiplying the coefficients with the average marks awarded by the judges.

 These competitions are conducted under a strict set of rules, standardised internationally, with safety being always paramount.